DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 r8zwpsx1rczpmoxk11i6fuk21    swarm02   Ready   Active        Reachable
 ```

-We have a leader election restart if the current leader goes down
+We have the leader election process restart if the current leader goes down for some reason and a new manager node becomes the leader
 ```
 [root@swarm00 ~]# systemctl restart docker